guilhermetavares/restkiss/docs/tutorial.rst

 About Resources
 ===============

-The main class in Restless is :py:class:`restless.resources.Resource`.
+The main class in Restkiss is :py:class:`restkiss.resources.Resource`.
 It provides all the dispatching/authentication/deserialization/serialization/response stuff so you don't have to.